Neurofeedback Therapy in Denver

 Research shows us that clients need a minimum of 40 sessions of Neurofeedback to create new pathways and patterns in the brain that "stick".
 For more complex cases, 60+ sessions may be required.
 Clients train 2-3 times a week in office.

-Interested in counseling as well?
+Interested in counseling in Denver as well?
 We offer 90 minute Neurofeedback + Counseling sessions to save on your commute.

 Tapering & Maintenance

 Toward the end of your Neurofeedback Program, you will start to taper down on sessions coming in every other week and eventually once a month.
 This helps your brain transition out of your program without losing any of the new skills it has built.